Employee Spill Response

 So what can you do?

-There is a process you should follow to ensure your employees are kept safe should they need to respond to a chemical spill:
+There is a process you should follow to ensure your employees can be kept safe should they need to respond to a chemical spill, which includes:

-• Identify any products you store or manufacture that are potentially hazardous (as per the Control of Substances Hazardous to Health or COSHH regulations) as part of your Spill Response Plan
+- Identifying products you store, manufacture or transport that are potentially hazardous (as per the Control of Substances Hazardous to Health (COSHH) regulations) as part of your overall spill response plan

-• Provide spill response training your employees to take into account any of the products that they could encounter (including the potential accidental mixing of products due to spillages)
+- Providing spill response training your employees to take into account any of the products that they could encounter, including potential accidental mixing of products due to spillages

-• Ensure the PPE and RPE you provide is suitable for any situation your employees might encounter and fits the individual
+- Ensuring the PPE and RPE you provide is suitable for the situation your employees might encounter

-When it comes to RPE there are different choices of face masks depending on the tasks to be carried out and the nature of the hazardous substances to be protected against.
-Some types of face mask, which offer higher levels of protection, require a fitting to the face of the individual wearer.
 The general consensus regarding face fit testing and beards is the less hair, the better.
-In fact, HSE conducted a study that showed just how much a beard could affect the seal quality; assessing the impact of stubble on the mask’s seal quality, and measuring its affects from the wearer from being clean-shaven to having seven days of growth.
+In fact, HSE conducted a study 2 that showed just how much a beard could affect the seal quality; assessing the impact of stubble on the mask’s seal quality, and measuring its affects from the wearer from being clean-shaven to having seven days of growth.

 The study concluded that the effect on protection was quite specific to the mask/wearer combination.
 Protection could be significantly reduced where stubble was present, beginning within 24 hours from shaving, and generally worsening as facial hair grew.